 MaxCompute supports SQL, user-defined function (UDF), MapReduce, Graph, Spark, Machine Learning Platform for AI, and Mars jobs.
 MaxCompute charges you only for SQL jobs without UDFs, MapReduce jobs, Spark jobs, and Mars jobs.

 When you estimate storage fees, note that MaxCompute stores files by using compression technology.
 Files are typically compressed to one fifth of their original size.
 MaxCompute charges storage fees based on the sizes of compressed files.
-The estimation of storage fees is only for reference.
-Refer to your bill for the accurate storage fees.
+The estimation of storage fees is for reference only.
+Check your bill for accurate storage fees.

 Cost estimation of an SQL job

 - If you select the pay-as-you-go billing method, pay attention to cost control.
 We recommend that you run the COST SQL statement to estimate the cost of an SQL job before you publish the SQL job to the production environment.
-For more information about the cost estimation of an SQL job, see cost sql.
+For more information, see Other operations.